My luxury paintings are highly detailed turning your memories and ideas into reality.

 I will notify you when 25% is due half way through the project and when the remaining 25% balance of payment is due on your artworks completion.
-Once the full invoice has been paid your completed artwork, certificate of authenticity and thank you note will be securely packed.
+Once the final payment has been received, your painting will be wrapped with love, along with a certificate of authenticity and a thank you note.

 Step 8 – Shipping

-All orders will be sent recorded and insured special delivery.
-Once you receive your artwork please let me know it has arrived safely and kindly send me a review via email.
+Where possible I will hand deliver your painting.
+Collection is also available.
+Posted orders will be sent recorded and insured special delivery.
+When you have received your artwork kindly let me know it has arrived safely.

 A Beautiful Moment

 ‘A Beautiful Moment’, Ladram Bay was an absolute joy to paint and really touched my heart.
 It had a really special journey and with the permission of its owner Hazel, I’d like to share its story with you.
 Paintings are incredibly powerful, healing, mood evoking and lifting.
 Ladram was commissioned to capture a timeless memory, capturing Hazel’s late father who had sadly passed away.